PoslinskiNet/ember-testing-guide/README.md

 # Testing good practices
 1. **Write the test first**, then implement the chunk of code that is tested.
 That will define the component acceptance criteria.
 In this step, we should **focus on the interface** of our component (for instance).
 Your code is **like a puzzle, that could be easily replaced or rewritten** under the hood.
 The only part that should stay consistent is the public interface and behaviour.
 2. Follow **Single Responsibility Principle** in your implementation (https://en.wikipedia.org/wiki/Single_responsibility_principle).
 Let's assume we change the implementation of a small chunk of code. **Only the tests related to this code can break**.
 We can **easily fix all the problems** instead of looking at huge parts of a code that can interact with our changes.
-It's the huge benefit of this principle.
 It also reduces the changes in the codebase.
 This simplifies tracking those changes for your teammates as well as the merging process in general.
-3. **Keep the setup as tiny and as explicit per each test as possible.** Avoid global before/after setup if it is not shared across all tests in the given file with tests.
-It also speeds up the process of writing tests, because you don’t have to worry about the “global” setup of your suite.
-Instead of that you only focus on the “local” setup.
-It usually means that you also utilize your testing environment because you are not wasting resources when you don’t have to.
-For instance, global setup always sets a variable that is used in the scope of few tests instead of all tests.
+3. **Keep the setup as tiny and as explicit for each test as possible.** Only use global before/after setup when it is shared across all tests in an individual file.
+This approach speeds up the process of writing tests, because you don’t have to worry about the “global” setup of your suite.
+You can focus on the “local” setup.
+Since you are not wasting resources when you don’t have to, your test suite may also run faster.
 4. **Make sure you have tested all cases without false-positive effect**.
-Broken implementation can't pass the tests but it may still happen with false-positive effect.
+Broken implementation can't pass the tests, but we could still end up with false positive tests if we don't have enough test cases.
 5. **Avoid using non-explicit dependencies** like not publicly visible/defined dependencies of your code.
 For example, our component shouldn’t rely on service objects that are globally injected in the application.
 They should be self-contained and independent.
-It allows us to avoid difficult debugging process and always remember about the proper setup of the application.
+It allows us to avoid difficult debugging process and stay aware of the proper setup of the application.
 Avoiding coupling is the way to go, but sometimes you need to rely on other things.
 If you do so, try to be as transparent for other developers as possible.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>